-Activities in advance of a fly-in event include everything from travel arrangements to presentation training.
+Preparations that might take place in advance of a fly-in event include everything from travel arrangements to presentation training.

-Training.
-Prior to the event, enlist mentors or hold training sessions to help advocates better understand how to speak to elected leaders to get their point across.
-Use role-playing to help members of the organization practice their presentations.
-Remember: a convincing and compelling case will gain more traction than a shouting match any day.
+Training: Prior to the event, enlist mentors or hold training sessions to help advocates better understand how to speak to elected leaders to get their point across.
+Use role playing to help members of the organization practice their presentations.
+Remember: A convincing and compelling case will gain more traction than a shouting match any day.

 When the event is over, the results of the fly-in should be communicated to the membership.
 By taking advantage of post-event excitement and results, organizations can raise awareness of the issues and even increase their membership.